Cyber Security Body of Knowledge (CyBOK) Training Course

 Identity and Access Management using OpenAM

-14 HoursThis instructor-led, live training in Norway (online or onsite) is aimed at system administrators who wish to use OpenAM to manage identity and access controls for web applications.
+14 HoursThis instructor-led live training in Norway (online or onsite) is aimed at system administrators who wish to use OpenAM to manage identity and access controls for web applications.

 By the end of this training, participants will be able to:

-- Set up the necessary server environment to start configuring authentication and access controls using OpenAM.
+- Set up the necessary server environment to begin configuring authentication and access controls using OpenAM.

 - Implement single sign-on (SSO), multi-factor authentication (MFA), and user self-service features for web applications.